pledgcorporate/ecard-woocommerce/README.txt

 == Changelog ==

+= 2.2 =
+* API call to display deadlines and fees on the checkout page.

 = 2.1 =
 * Cancel URL has been modified to redirect to checkout page.
 * Can translate title and description of payments in defined languages.